vostok/hercules/hercules-protocol/doc/mapper.md

 or throw `InvalidValueException` in case of overflow.
 On deserialization mapper will expect tag of `Short` type and store its value in `int` field.

+All tags are required by default.
+In case of missing required tags during deserialization a `MissingRequiredTagsException` will be thrown.
+You can make a tag optional via parameter `optional=true` in `@Tag` annotation.
+For more information about optional tags see [optional tags](#optional-tags).

 ## Multiple possible types

 In Hercules protocol you can set tag to value of different types.